Compyx/vice-joydriver-test/README.md

 ## Windows

 Scanning devices for capabilities works, polling works.
+Button, axis and hat (POV) events are passed to the generic joystick code.

 ## MacOS

-Unsupported.
+Unsupported due to budgetary constraints.

 ### Prerequisites: